tsnellgrove/dark_castle3/doc/to_do.md

 		- obj on floor remove() => "Taken" (i.e. is synonym)

-- 4. identify  verb, do-noun clause, prep, and id-noun clauses [TBD]
+- 4. identify  verb, do-noun clause, prep, and id-noun clauses
-	- 4a. error if verb or not known
+	- 4a. error if no verb or verb not known or verb count > 1
 	- 4b. create scope_lst and noun_syn_lst
 		- 3b1. convert cmd_str_lst to root nouns using noun_syn_lst
 	- 4c. in scope_lst, for do-noun clause
 		- 3c1. find noun in scope_lst
 		- 3c2. validate adj (error if not found?) and removed
 		- 3c3. identify do-noun
+		- 3c4. if no noun or > 1 noun => err
 	- 4d. in scope_lst, if id-noun clause exists
 		- 3d1. find noun in scope_lst
 		- 3d2. validate adj (error if not found?) and remove
 		- 3d3. identify id-noun
+		- 3d4. if no noun or > 1 noun => err
 	- 4e. identify each non-buzz prep
 	- 4f. if verb is on class_spec_vrb_lst, check if do-noun supports it
 		- 3f1. if yes, proceed; else, std err
-	- 4g. apply basic cmd rules:
-		- 3f1. verb count = 1
-		- 3f1. noun count in [1, 2]
-	- TBD: useful rules from zil: only 1 verb, 2 nouns max, identify  verb, dir-o, & ind-o clauses
-	- TBD: useful zil rules: skip "of" and word before (e.g. "one of", "piece of")

 - 5. use syntax with verb, do-noun, id-noun, and prep to identify action
 	- 5a. apply Get What I Mean (GWIM) if the id-noun is missing